 Cozy, comfy and effortlessly you—here’s how to infuse a homey feeling into any space

-Here are eight of our top tips...
+Here are seven of our top tips...

 1. Invest in everyday indulgences

 It’s funny how much happiness even little luxuries can bring.
-Splurge on a fancy soap or hand cream (the prettier the packaging, the better!) and don’t you dare save them for guests or special occasions: they belong on the bathroom countertop for treat-yourself moments daily.
+Splurge on a fancy soap or hand cream (the prettier the packaging, the better!) and don’t you dare save them for special occasions: they belong on the bathroom countertop for treat-yourself moments daily.

 2. Get into greenery